lavantien/llm_tournament/llp/design/uiux-doc.md

 - **Tech Stack**:

   - **Backend**: Golang 1.23.
-  - **Frontend**: Fyne v2 GUI Toolkit for creating the user interface.
+  - **Frontend**: BubbleTea/BubbleZone for creating the user interface.
   - **Database**: SQLite 3.47 for storing model statistics and outputs.
-  - **Charts**: Use Fyne's native charting components or integrate a third-party library for advanced visualizations.
+  - **Charts**: Use BubbleTea's native charting components or integrate a third-party library for advanced visualizations.

 - **Interactivity**:
-  - Use Fyne's two-way binding to automatically update the table and model stats.
+  - Use BubbleTea's two-way binding to automatically update the table and model stats.
   - Buttons for exporting, saving, or interacting with the model details.

 ---